bootic/bootic-api-client-js/README.md

 ## CLI

-Yes, this client sports a nice CLI interface that lets you perform stuff interactively.
-If you install the package globablly just run `bootic` and voilá!
+Yes, this client sports a (beta, but) nice CLI interface that lets you perform stuff interactively.
+If you installed the package locally, run `bin/cli.js` and voilá!

 ## Examples